 Q: How do you create content to effectively meet consumer needs across the entire customer journey?

-We look at consumer demand by search topic and device type, understand intent signals for Moments that Matter throughout the journey, uncover what similar companies are doing and look at how existing content is performing.
+We look at consumer demand by search topic and device type, understand intent signals for micro-moments across the journey, uncover what similar companies are doing and look at how existing content is performing.